syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Getting-Started.md

 The following steps help to add a SfBusyIndicator control through code.

-* Adding namespace for the added assemblies to the Main window.
+* Adding namespace for the added assemblies.

 {% tabs %}